scaleoutsean/eseries-perf-analyzer/README.md

 ## What is EPA

-This is a fork of the now-archived [E-Series Performance Analyzer](https://github.com/NetApp/eseries-perf-analyzer) v3.0.0.
+EPA 3 is fork of the now-archived [E-Series Performance Analyzer](https://github.com/NetApp/eseries-perf-analyzer) v3.0.0.
 This fork's objectives:

 - Continue development of an OSS monitoring solution for NetApp E-Series
 - Disentangle E-Series Collector from the rest of EPA stack and make it easy to run it stand-alone and anywhere